hasura/smooth-checkout-buildkite-plugin/README.md

               - url: https://github.com/<username>/<repo_2>.git
                 ref: <ref>
 ```
-Unlike single repo checkouts, when checking out multiple repos, the working directory will be set to `$WOKRSPACE`, where all the repo checkouts have been done.
+Unlike single repo checkouts, when checking out multiple repos, they will each be checked out in
+subdirectories of `$BUILDKITE_BUILD_CHECKOUT_PATH` corresponding to the name of the repository
-In the above example, the contents of the working directory would be `repo_1/` and `repo_2/`.
+(based on its URL).
+In the above example, the contents of the working directory would be `repo_1/`
+and `repo_2/`.

 You can also explicitly provide the path to an ssh identity file using the `ssh_key_path` config field:
 ```yaml